Fancy (Bobbie Gentry song): References in Stephen King's book "Duma Key"

 In Stephen King's book Duma Key, there are some references to this song.

 In the book Edgar says he called his doll "Reba" because the radio in his car played Reba McEntire's song "Fancy" when he had his accident, and when he forgets his doll's name, he thinks about the song, especially about the sentence: "...It was RED!..." from the song.

-Also, there are a lot of references to this particular sentence ("...It was RED!...") when something in the book is red, all because his car radio played the song when the accident happened.
+Also, there are many references to this particular sentence ("...It was RED!...") when something in the book is red, because his car radio played the song when the accident happened.